ringcentral/ringcentral-api-docs/docs/index.md

 # RingCentral RingEX™ Developer Guide

-!!! hint "It just got easier to build on RingCentral!"
+!!! warning "Important announcement regarding the RingCentral sandbox"
-    In our ongoing efforts to improve the developer experience at RingCentral, we have taken the step to eliminate the graduation process in order to gain access to production.
-With this change, all apps in good standing have been granted production credentials, and all newly created apps will be granted production credentials by default.
-Learn more in our Developer Community.
+    In our ongoing effort to simplify the RingCentral Developer experience, we are in the process of [phasing out the sandbox environment](https://community.ringcentral.com/developer-platform-apis-integrations-5/streamlining-the-application-development-process-at-ringcentral-and-bidding-farewell-to-sandbox-9605).
+During the process and to support developers who need to migrate away, [sandbox](basics/using-sandbox.md) will remain available.

 {! mdx_includes/carousel.md !}